UISP - Suspension, Traffic Shaping and Aggregation

 There are many ways to perform Traffic Shaping on a network.
 UISP focuses on two of them:

 Gateway Only All traffic shaping rules are configured on the main gateway.
 It is important to make sure all internet connections are going through that device in order to make the traffic shaping work correctly.
 UISP supports multiple gateways with the expectation that there won't be dozens of them.
-We recommend using an EdgeRouter with the latest v2.0.x firmware as the UISP Gateway router.
+We recommend using a UISP-branded gateway device (ex.
+UISP Console, UISP Router) or EdgeRouter running the latest firmware as the UISP Gateway router.

 Gateway + CPE It is not possible to configure the Traffic Shaping feature only on CPE devices as that may lead to conflicts with gateway settings.
 The gateway has to be aware that traffic shaping is enabled.
 It is important to mention that each traffic shaping method has its own pros and cons.
 Traffic shaping in UISP is done on WLAN (egress) and LAN (egress).
 Supported CPE devices for this version are airMAX AC, airMAX M, and airFiber in both router and bridge modes.